dustgalactic/dustgalactic.github.io/portfolio/up42-documentation-hub.md

 ## Recognition for the portal

 The work turned the portal into a discovery product.
-Customers could find a suitable collection without learning each provider’s terminology and reach ordering stage with a purchasing decision.
+Customers could find a suitable collection without learning each provider's terminology and reach ordering stage with a purchasing decision.
 In 2025, the portal received [Best Developer Portal for Data Products](https://devportalawards.org/winners?year=2025) at the DevPortal Awards.

 A [quote](https://www.linkedin.com/posts/devportal-awards_devportalawards-devportalawards2025-techaward-activity-7396970537912176641-Vqcx?utm_source=share&utm_medium=member_desktop&rcm=ACoAACN4dl0BrNAtFedbYTzdsrQWQrxd8AoqJ7k) from DevPoral Awards' jury panel:
 > The UP42 portal was seen as tackling a very challenging and complicated data set, and they set a high standard for compliance and transparency.
 This portal excels at treating geospatial offerings as data products, with clear provenance for both provider and processing levels, strong interpretability, and a practical, centralized catalog.
 Discovery and persona coverage are top‑notch, and for every API exposed, they explicitly presented the End User Licensing Agreement.

 <div class="case-study-footer">
   <p>Building your next product?</p>
-  <a href="https://www.linkedin.com/in/daria-lutchenko/">Let’s connect <span aria-hidden="true">→</span></a>
+  <a href="https://www.linkedin.com/in/daria-lutchenko/">Let's connect <span aria-hidden="true">→</span></a>
 </div>